 - 1. Your application calls the library initialization routine. - 2.
-The library initialization routine calls acc_prof_register for each event to be monitored. - 3. acc_prof_register records the callback routines. - 4.
-The program runs, and your callback routines are invoked at the appropriate events.
+The library initialization routine calls acc_prof_register for each event to be monitored. - 3561 3. acc_prof_register records the callback routines.

+4. The program runs, and your callback routines are invoked at the appropriate events.

-In this mode, multiple tools libraries can be supported, with each library initialization routine invoked by the application.
+3563 In this mode, multiple tools libraries can be supported, with each library initialization routine in-3564 voked by the application.